Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Example of application

 \end{theorem}

-\begin{remark}{\em The proof of this theorem is based on computer assisted validation of the assumptions of Theorem \ref{th:shadowing-seq}.
-The strips validated by our computer program are depicted in Figure \ref{fig:strips-CAP}.} \end{remark}
+\begin{remark} The proof of this theorem is based on computer assisted validation of the assumptions of Theorem \ref{th:shadowing-seq}.
+The strips validated by our computer program are depicted in Figure \ref{fig:strips-CAP}. \end{remark}

-\begin{remark}{\em From our validation of the strips (see Figure \ref{fig:strips-CAP}) it follows also that we can take the interval $\left[ \pi+\frac{1}{10},2\pi-\frac{1}{5}\right] $ instead of $\left[ \frac{1} {5},\pi-\frac{1}{10}\right] $ in Theorem \ref{th:main-example}.
-Between these two intervals though, at $I=\pi,$ we have a gap, which our method is unable to overcome.
-In other words, we are not able to establish an orbit which would start with $I\in(0,\pi)$ and finish with $I\in(\pi,2\pi)$ (and vice versa).} \end{remark}
+\begin{remark} From our validation of the strips (see Figure \ref{fig:strips-CAP}) it follows also that we can take the interval $\left[ \pi+\frac{1}{10},2\pi-\frac{1}{5}\right] $ instead of $\left[ \frac{1} {5},\pi-\frac{1}{10}\right] $ in Theorem \ref{th:main-example}.
+Between these two intervals though, at $I=\pi$ \corTypo{and $I=0$, }we have \corTypo{gaps}, which our method is unable to overcome.
+In other words, we are not able to establish an orbit which would start with $I\in(0,\pi)$ and finish with $I\in(\pi,2\pi)$ (and vice versa). \end{remark}

-\begin{remark} {\em The diffusion is in fact be established for intervals reaching in $I$ slightly closer to $0$ and $\pi$ than stated in Theorem \ref{th:main-example}, where we have rounded down the intervals.
+\begin{remark} The diffusion \corTypo{is in fact established }for intervals reaching in $I$ slightly closer to $0$ and $\pi$ than stated in Theorem \ref{th:main-example}, where we have rounded down the intervals.
 Our computer assisted proof based on the parameterization method does a better job and produces higher (in $I$) strips than the method based on cone conditions.
 This is because the parametrization method leads to much higher accuracy of the bounds on the stable/unstable manifolds, which is then reflected in better accuracy of the remaining computations.
-Both methods though can be used to validate the $I$-intervals stated in Theorem \ref{th:main-example} and Remark \ref{rem:second-I}. } \end{remark}
+Both methods though can be used to validate the $I$-intervals stated in Theorem \ref{th:main-example} and Remark \ref{rem:second-I}. \end{remark}

-\begin{remark} {\em If we take the parameter $\alpha$ in (\ref{eq:example}) closer to zero, then the unstable eigenvalues at the origin becomes smaller and the example becomes more challenging numerically.
+\begin{remark} If we take the parameter $\alpha$ in (\ref{eq:example}) closer to zero, then the unstable eigenvalues at the origin becomes smaller and the problem becomes more challenging numerically.
 This is because with weak hyperbolicity it is more difficult to obtain good estimates on the manifolds; also the homoclinic excursion takes more iterates.
-We have found that close to $\alpha=0.15$ the method based on cone conditions fails, but the parametrization method can still be applied. } \end{remark}
+We have found that close to $\alpha=0.15$ the method based on cone conditions fails \corTypo{at establishing the bounds for the intersection of the stable/unstable manifolds}, but the parametrization method can still be applied. \end{remark}